 go script

+go script.
 The go script pattern (often ./go at repo root) is a small GoLang program that replaces Make for project tasks: build, test, lint, and release with one cross-platform entrypoint.
-We adopt it for repos where Make is painful on Windows and shell scripts sprawl across OSes.

 Blurb